-Taking central stage as a conversation topic for businessmen, techies, and politicians alike, the role of artificial intelligence has become a controversial topic with many theories on how it will impact work.
-To some, AI appears to be a holy grail, unlocking productivity and letting people focus on putting their creativity to a more just use, while others use it to paint a dystopian picture of the world.
-As we remain stuck in the middle of the converging trends of AI taking hold in IT and DevOps taking hold in IT processes, we thought it was apt to weigh in on the fundamental shift that we believe IT jobs are headed towards.
+Taking central stage as a conversation topic for businesspersons, techies, and politicians alike, the role of artificial intelligence has become a controversial topic with many theories on how it will impact work.
+To some, AI appears to be a holy grail, unlocking productivity and letting people focus on putting their creativity to a more just use, while to others it appears to paint a dystopian picture of the world.
+As AI takes hold in IT and DevOps, as well as in IT processes, we believe there is one fundamental shift IT jobs are headed towards.

 The Barriers to Entry